medema-group/BiG-SCAPE/README.md

 suite to predict Pfam domains in each sequence.

-For every pair of BGCs in the set(s), the pairwise distance between this BGCs is calculated as the weighted combination of the Jaccard, AI and DDS indices.
+For every pair of BGCs in the set(s), the pairwise distance between this BGCs is calculated as the weighted combination of the Jaccard, AI and DSS indices.
 Network files are generated containing a number of information: the name of the BGCs, the raw distance between them, and data from the the three indices' scores.
 This is done taking into account different cutoff values for the